Georgette-Lumbe/stay_fit/README.md

     * To avoid many errors as "class has no member object", the developper via [this post](https://stackoverflow.com/questions/58255016/class-has-no-objects-member) was able to fix those errors.
 He changed the settings.JSON contents with this: `"python.linting.pylintArgs": [
     "--load-plugins=pylint_django",
     "--errors-only"],`
     * The above fix had to another error : "django was not configured.
 For more information run pylint ---load-plugins=pylint_django --help-msg=django-not-configured".
-And the developper visited [this post](https://stackoverflow.com/questions/65761250/pylint-django-raising-error-about-django-not-being-configured-when-thats-not-th)and this [video](https://www.youtube.com/watch?v=SXNLt6FRizc) to fix the problem.
+And the developper visited [this post](https://stackoverflow.com/questions/65761250/pylint-django-raising-error-about-django-not-being-configured-when-thats-not-th) and this [video](https://www.youtube.com/watch?v=SXNLt6FRizc) to fix the problem.

 8. **Bugs non fixed**

     	- Sub-titles in the Shopping bag are not on the same column with details.

+        - Footer in product_detail have not a right width

 ---